rintoj/statex/README.md

 ReactDOM.render(<AppComponent />, document.getElementById('root'))
 ```

 If you set `hotLoad` to true, every change to the state is preserved in localStorage and re-initialized upon refresh.
 If a state exists in localStorage `INITIAL_STATE` will be ignored.
-This is very useful for development builds because developers can return to the same screen after every refresh.
-Remember the screens must written to react to state (reactive UI) in-order to achieve this. `domain` is an optional string to uniquely identify your application.
+This is useful for development builds because developers can return to the same screen after every refresh.
+Remember that the screens must react to state (reactive UI) in-order to achieve this. `domain` is an optional string to uniquely identify your application. `showError`, if set to true, displays console errors when the actions are rejected.

 # Immutable Application State
 To take best use of React's and Angular's change detection strategies we need to ensure that the state is indeed immutable.
 This module uses [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) for immutability.